Immobilia Building: Present

-The building remained in the possession of Aboud Pasha until 1961 when President Gamal Abdel Nasser nationalized private properties, including the Immobilia Building and transferred its ownership to Al-Shams Company for Housing and Development.
+The building remained in the possession of Abboud Pasha until 1961 when President Gamal Abdel Nasser nationalized private properties, including the Immobilia Building and transferred its ownership to Al-Shams Company for Housing and Development.
 The former owner, Abboud Pasha, suffered a similar tragic end as the building itself during his lifetime.
 He fled Egypt after the Revolution of 1952, died in exile, and failed to be returned to Egypt for his burial.

 Previously, a sign bore the names of Immobilia's most prestigious visitors and thereby reminded passersby of the building's historical glory and contemporary importance.
 After the sign's curious disappearance, what remains on the facade is the name of the famous Naguib el-Rihani.
 Nowadays, in light of the hustle and bustle of the Downtown area, many owners of the residential units rent their apartments to commercial offices, law firms, and private companies.
 At the end of 2017, plans emerged for the building's restoration and renewal, but never came to be due to insufficient funding.
 Whilst today the Immobilia building's height is lost amongst the plethora of newer buildings towering around it, they still cannot compete with its presence and its status as Cairo's most iconic building.
 Its facade remains an architectural statement and can be admired right across the Old National Bank, and various other historically important buildings nearby.